james-0177/datafun-06-eda/README.md

 ## Dataset

 Project 6 will make use of the flights.csv dataset obtained from the seaborn library located at the following url:  https://github.com/mwaskom/seaborn-data/blob/master/flights.csv.
 This csv file has been copied into the Project 6 repository.
 The dataset contains information of flights between 1949 and 1960 and includes the year, month, and number of passengers.

+## Project Implementation

+Jupyter Notebook was used to load the flights.csv dataset and perform a number of python scripts on that dataset, including transforming the dataset into two different data structures:  long form and wide form.
+The two data structures were then compared using different visualizations.